Modular synthesizer: Types of module

-The basic modular functions are: signal, control, logic/timing.
+The basic modular functions are: signal, control, logic and timing.
 Typically, inputs and outputs are an electric voltage.

 The difference between a synthesizer module and a stand-alone effects unit is that an effects unit will have connections for input and output of the audio signal and knobs or switches for users to control various parameters of the device (for example, the modulation rate for a chorus effect) while a synthesizer module may have connections for input and output, but will also have connections so that the device's parameters can be further controlled by other modules (for example, to connect a low-frequency oscillator module to the modulation input of a delay module to get the chorus effect.)

 There exist many different types of modules.
 Modules with the same basic functions may have different inputs, outputs and controls, depending on their degree of complexity.
 Some examples include the voltage-controlled oscillator (VCO), which may have options for sync (hard or soft), linear or exponential frequency modulation, and variable waveshape; the voltage-controlled filter (VCF) that may have both resonance and bandwidth controls; and the envelope generator which may provide outputs at each stage of the process.
 Examples of more complex modules include the frequency shifter, sequencer, and vocoder.